cs1666-krabs/cs1666_organization/teams/krabs_team_description.md

 ## Game Description

-Our game is a multiplayer downward scrolling adventure game where the players’ goals are to collect resources and discover what is deeper down in the world through mining blocks and exploring caves.
+Our game is a multiplayer adventure/sandbox game.
+Players will be able to explore and dig in an infinite, procedurally-generated, vertically-scrolling 2D grid world.
+Players will be able to join together in a multiplayer world to mine blocks, collect resources, and delve deep underground to discover what lies below.

 ## Advanced Topic Description